daniel-hanson/Conference-Central/README.md

 Conference-Central
 ==================

-Web application for creating and viewing conferences (built along with the course from Udacity &amp; Google "Developing Scalable Apps with Java")
+Web application for creating and viewing conferences built using the Google Cloud Endpoints API (built along with the course from Udacity &amp; Google "Developing Scalable Apps with Java")